karthickm02/rental_api/README.md

 # rental_api
-It an api that provides an renting a product with set of group that user part of it
+It is an api that provides an renting a product within set of group that user part of it